IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 There is no cost, to the participant, for using a Public Operator.

 The participant must sign a contract to get the applicable credentials ([API key and client secret](../getting-started/gs-credentials.md#api-key-and-client-secret)) to use the UID2 APIs hosted on the Public Operator.
-However, a service provider who acts on behalf of a participant can use the participant's credentials, and is not required to sign a contract.

 :::note
 With a Public Operator, data leaves the participant's infrastructure and is sent to the Operator.
 Of course, rigorous measures are in place to keep the data secure.